We’re proud of our innovative past and remain focused on a responsive future.

 - Product Improvement: In 1966, U. S. Steel released improved buttress tubing thread, which offered a tight hydraulic seal.
 The thread could handle extremely high axial thrust and withstood high–pressure conditions frequently found at oil drilling sites.

-- Contemporary Solutions: The USS-PATRIOT TC®, U. S. Steel’s first premium connection capable of handling the stresses of contemporary drilling applications, was introduced to the market in 2010.
+- Premium Application: The USS-PATRIOT TC®, U. S. Steel’s first premium connection capable of handling the stresses of contemporary drilling applications, was introduced to the market in 2010.